-The rapid growth of the retail industry resulted in fierce competition among retailers.
-To succeed in the tight market, businesses have to implement the latest technology, respond to growing customer demands, and maintain realistic budgets.
+As a result of the rapid growth of the retail industry, there is fierce competition among retailers.
+To succeed in more competitive markets, businesses must implement the latest technology, respond to growing customer demands, and maintain realistic budgets.

-Keeping costs low is a challenge when you constantly need to adjust your strategy and improve service.
+Keeping costs low is challenging when you constantly need to adjust your strategy and improve service.
 However, there are some ways for retail supply chains to become more efficient and less expensive.
 One of the widely used solutions is a retail consolidation program.

 What is a retail consolidation program?

 A retail consolidation program is when freight from several suppliers is combined into a single shipment and sent to a retailer.
 Consolidation is often a part of the retail compliance program and helps to increase its productivity.
-Retailers often need multiple LTL shipments, which are expensive to deliver separately, and often leads to delays.
-When all of the inbound shipments from the suppliers are combined and consolidated, the process becomes more efficient and benefits both vendors and retailers.
+Retailers often need multiple LTL shipments, which are expensive to deliver separately and often lead to delays.
+When all the inbound shipments from the suppliers are combined and consolidated, the process becomes cheaper, more efficient, and beneficial to both the vendor and retailer.

-Outbound shipment consolidation refers to combining multiple small shipments into a larger load, which is then shipped to a location near the final destinations of the individual shipments.
-There, the large load is separated back into the smaller shipments and distributed to the customers.
+Outbound shipment consolidation refers to combining multiple small shipments into a larger load, which then goes to a location near the final destinations of the individual shipments.
+Upon arrival, the large load is separated into smaller shipments and sent to the customers.

 How does the retail consolidation program work?